2025 Head of the Charles Regatta: Race schedule, spectator spots, where to park, how to get around

 Thousands of athletes and spectators are expected to flock to the Boston area this weekend for the 2025 Head of the Charles Regatta, which officially kicks off Friday in Cambridge along the banks of the Charles River.

-Since 1965, rowers have come from near and far to take part in the world’s largest regatta, but the fun isn’t limited to competitors.
+Since 1965, rowers have come from near and far to participate, in the world’s largest regatta, but the fun isn’t limited to competitors.
 There are many ways for spectators to get involved in the weekend’s festivities.

 Spectators traveling to and from the Regatta are encouraged to use public transportation.
 Parking availability is limited for spectators and parts of Memorial Drive will be closed over race weekend.